Lipen/discrete-math-course/typst/lec-set-theory.typ

 #definition[
   A set called _countable_ if it is either finite or has the same cardinality as the set of natural numbers $NN$.
+  Alternatively, a set is countable if there is a _bijection_ from $NN$ to that set.
 ]

 #note[